OsamaAlhumaid/pdsnd_github/README.md

 Bikeshare Data analytics

 ### Description
-The project consisnt of data set related to bikeshare in New york, Chicago, Washington
+The project consisnt of dataset related to bikeshare in New york, Chicago, Washington.
+We used python and panda libraly to analyes the dataset.

 ### Files used
 chicago.csv